Spiryl/pymetr/docs/factories.rst

 Simplifying Property Synchronization
 -------------------------------------

-Traditionally, interfacing with instruments involves verbose getters and setters to synchronize object properties with instrument states.
+Traditionally, creating an object model to synchronize with an instrument involves verbose getters and setters to synchronize object properties with instrument states.
 This method, while effective, results in extensive boilerplate code, increasing the likelihood of errors and complicating code maintenance.

 Consider this conventional approach: